Tuesday, 18 April 2017

 It got me confused for a while but didn't took long to figure it out.

-Oracle Database and Oracle Home version different.
+In my case, Oracle Database and Oracle Home version were different.

 What I had in my system is that I had installed multiple Oracle Homes in a single system.
 I was taking a cold backup of Oracle 11g Database and when I tried to duplicate it using Cold Backup Method, I was in Oracle 12c Environment.
 If this sounds confusing, when you have multiple Oracle Environments on a single system, make sure you are connecting via the correct Environment in order to do such operations.
 When I opened the SQLPLUS in my command prompt, It was by default connecting to the default ORACLE_HOME which was Oracle 12c in my case but what I was duplicating was a Oracle 11g database.
 So I must be in Oracle 11g Environment in order to complete my process.